PitneyBowes/LocationIntelligenceSDK-CSharp/docs/LIAPIGeoEnrichServiceApi.md

             var apiInstance = new LIAPIGeoEnrichServiceApi();
             var longitude = longitude_example;  // string | Longitude of the location. (optional)
             var latitude = latitude_example;  // string | Latitude of the location. (optional)
-            var name = name_example;  // string | Matched against Name, BrandName and Trade Name.
+            var searchText = searchText_example;  // string | Matched against Name, BrandName and Trade Name.
 Partial terms are also matched with fuzziness (max edit distance is 1) (optional) var searchRadius = searchRadius_example;  // string | Radius range within which search is performed. (optional) var searchRadiusUnit = searchRadiusUnit_example;  // string | Radius unit such as Feet, Kilometers, Miles or Meters. (optional) var travelTime = travelTime_example;  // string | Specifies the travel time within which method searches for results (POIs which can be reached within travel time)the search boundary in terms of time mentioned in 'travelTimeUnit'.
 The results are retrieved from the polygon formed based on the travel time specified.
 This means search can be done in the mentioned time results be from the mentioned time. (optional)